 Needless to say, Reformed doctrine is intertwined, therefore, to deny one doctrine is to deny others.
 Notwithstanding, the main takeaway is that what traditionally defined the boundaries of Reformed orthodoxy has been exchanged for the individualistic theology of our favorite conference speaker, Twitter theologian or some historical theological figure who in God’s good providence failed to persuade his peers on failed doctrine.
 Such a mindset has led to Reformed doctrinal skepticism through unworkable inclusiveness.
 Consequently, the theology of our confession has become un-confessional depending on which Divine, darling or conference speaker defines “Reformed” for any given individual.
 We can do better.
 Indeed, we must do better(!), but pastors must begin leading their elders and congregations to a biblical theology that is not just “Reformed” but truly Reformed, which means confessional.
 May God be pleased to raise up leaders for a true modern reformation.
 Enough is enough.

-End of original articles as it appeared on The Aquila Report.
+End of original articles as it first appeared on The Aquila Report.

 Since the time of originally publishing the article, I’ve been asked about “Reformed Baptist” theology, and the alleged marginalization of other Reformed confessions.